CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/bio_n_sms.md

 ### SMS version

-- call `getTransactionSmsCode` to send a SMS to the user
+- Call `getTransactionSmsCode` to send a SMS to the user

     ```ts
     /// get SMS code for transaction